mohd-afeef-badri/psd/docs/soildynamics.md

 </code></pre>

 > 💡 **Note**:
 >Compared to the previous tutorial, we note that `-dirichletconditions 1` are not present, and this is being replaced by a boolean flag `-doublecouple`, which enables double-couple loading.
-Aditionally, `-useGFP`, i.e, use Go Fast Plugin is use, this is optional flag for performance considerations.
+Additionally, `-useGFP`, i.e, use Go Fast Plugin is use, this is optional flag for performance considerations.

 Upon successful preprocessing, several `.edp` (FreeFEM) script files will be generated in your working directory.
 You will now have to follow an edit cycle, where you will provide PSD with some other additional information about your simulation that you wish to perform.
 At this stage the input properties need to be set.
 All of these are setup in `ControlParameters.edp` file.